Algebra 2 / Pre-Calculus

 Simplifying Cube Roots

-Adding & Subtracting Cube Roots
+Adding and Subtracting Cube Roots

 Multiplying Cube Roots